 Adjust the proofing time & temp

-To fill the bread with air to make it light and fluffy the bread needs to rise sufficiently.
-Yeast works faster when it’s warmer, so if it’s warmer or cooler in your area, your dough might take longer or less to rise.
+The dough needs to rise sufficiently to fill the bread with air to make it light and fluffy.
+Yeast works faster when it’s warmer, so if it’s warmer or cooler in your area, your dough will need a longer or shorter rise.

-Use the poke test to ensure it’s ready and proof your bread between 25-30C unless otherwise specified.
+Use the poke test to ensure it’s ready and proof your bread between 25-38C (77-100F) unless otherwise specified.

 To bake soft, delicious bread you need to bake it quickly at a high temperature.
 The bread shouldn’t take longer than 40 minutes to bake.
-Baking for longer than this causes the crumb to dry and chewy.
-I recommend adding water to the oven to make steam and baking at a high temperature (230C (450F) recommended).
-This will improve the oven spring which lightens the crumb and crispens the crust.
+Baking for longer than this causes the crumb to dry and become chewy.

 Ending thoughts on making bread less chewy

 Making bread can be a fun and tasty activity for the whole family.
-We’ve walked you through all of the steps needed to create your own delicious loaf to suit everyone’s preferences!
+I’ve walked you through all the steps needed to create your own delicious loaf to suit everyone’s preferences!
 Let me know if this was helpful by leaving a comment below.